Passover: Set Yourself Free by Embracing Life!

-History can be seen as an attempt by mankind to achieve freedom from any form of tyranny.
+Little else is more demoralizing than being enslaved.
+The stifling of the human spirit is a most frustrating experience.
+History itself can be seen as an attempt by mankind to achieve freedom from any form of tyranny.

+A timeless illustration of this struggle is commemorated each year by the Jewish people as the story of our exodus from Egypt is retold.
 Indeed, an image of Moses raising his staff at the Red Sea was proposed by Benjamin Franklin to serve as the seal for the USA.

+But why does freedom remain so elusive?
 In an age of unprecedented material abundance and liberty why do so many feel so stifled?

 The mystics offer a profound insight into this mystery, which might even sound counterintuitive.

+Firstly, every human being has the capacity to be free.
+It is G-d’s gift to humanity.
+External circumstances can make this challenging, sometimes extremely so.
 However, our ability to choose how we react to the forces which seek to deprive us of our freedom, will always remain intact.

+Second, and most importantly, we ourselves should not be our own oppressors.
 The single greatest cause of the stifling of the human spirit, is narcissism.

 This condition is the root of all our insecurities, which in turn are the source of all our negative energy.